GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 01: Environment Setup

-The CFO account was provisioned in Microsoft Entra ID as a standard member with no admin roles.
-Finance staff do not need administrative access, they need the authority to approve payments, which exists in business process rather than in system permissions.
-Limiting admin roles to those who genuinely require them is a basic identity hygiene control that reduces the blast radius of any compromise.
+The CFO account was created in Microsoft Entra ID as a standard member with no admin roles.
+Finance staff need payment authority, not system permissions.
+Keeping admin roles limited to those who genuinely require them reduces the blast radius of any compromise.

-During setup, an IAM gap was identified that became the root cause of the entire incident.
-Despite eleven active Conditional Access policies, including a strong MFA requirement, a sign-in risk block, and a compliant device requirement, the CFO account was not in scope for any of them.
-This is a common failure pattern in enterprise environments.
-CA policies are often rolled out incrementally, and exclusions that were meant to be temporary become permanent as organisations move on to other priorities.

-The result was a C-suite Finance account with no MFA, no device compliance check, and no sign-in risk protection.
-A stolen password was all an attacker needed to walk in.
+During setup an IAM gap was discovered that became the root cause of the entire incident.
+The tenant had eleven active Conditional Access policies including MFA, sign-in risk block, and compliant device requirements.
+The CFO account was excluded from all of them.
+CA exclusions that start as temporary workarounds have a way of becoming permanent.
+The result was a C-suite Finance account a stolen password was all an attacker needed to access.

 ---
 <img width="800"  alt="image" src="https://github.com/user-attachments/assets/380fad99-816d-4988-95c8-4f2bba8e6d2c" />